 - Never work for a percentage of the sales.

-If you want more advice on pricing or need a watertight proposal document, check out The Social Media Managers Toolkit, where you'll find everything you need to win, onboard and work with clients as a social media manager.
+If you want more advice on pricing social media management packages or need a watertight proposal document, check out The Social Media Managers Toolkit, where you'll find everything you need to win, onboard and work with clients as a social media manager.

 Resources you'll love:

 - If you are looking for clients, read How social media managers can stand out and get hired.